Balunywa/Labs/Apache-Web-Server-to-Serve-Azure-Files.md

 ---

-title: Tutorial - Setting up an Apache web server to serve Azure files shares
+# Tutorial: Setting up an Apache web server to serve Azure files shares
-description: You can have Azure VM's running the Apache web server serving files stored on Azure File Shares.
-It can be a single VM, or have multiple VM's serving files from Azure Files.

-ms.service: storage
-ms.topic: tutorial
-ms.date: 05/24/2022
-ms.author: kendownie
-ms.subservice: files
-#Customer intent: As an IT admin new to Azure Files, I want to try out Azure file share using NFS and Linux so I can determine whether I want to subscribe to the service.
----

-# Tutorial: Create an NFS Azure file share and mount it on a Linux VM using the Azure Portal

 Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard [Server Message Block (SMB) protocol](/windows/win32/fileio/microsoft-smb-protocol-and-cifs-protocol-overview) or [Network File System (NFS) protocol](https://en.wikipedia.org/wiki/Network_File_System).
 Both NFS and SMB protocols are supported on Azure virtual machines (VMs) running Linux.
-This tutorial shows you how to create an Azure file share using the NFS protocol and connect it to a Linux VM.
+This tutorial shows you how to use an Apache web server and serve files stored on Azure File Shares.

+It can be a single VM, or have multiple VM's serving files from Azure Files.

 In this tutorial, you will: